gl-inet/docs3.x/docs/tutorials/wireguard_client.md

 **Note:** It can't running VPN Client and Server at the same time, and also can't running OpenVPN Client and WireGuard Client at the same time.

-## Setup WireGuard server on GL.iNet router
+## Set up WireGuard server on GL.iNet router

 You can get a GL.iNet router to set as WireGuard server, and get another GL.iNet router to set as WireGuard client.
 For setup WireGuard server, please check out [here](wireguard_server.md).